-It is not necessary to replace the platinumtipped spark plugs as frequently as the conventional type spark plugs since they last much longer.
+It is not necessary to replace platinumtipped spark plugs as frequently as conventional type spark plugs because they last much longer.
 Follow the maintenance schedule, but do not reuse the spark plugs by cleaning or regapping.
 Blue rings on the ceramic portion indicate that the plugs are platinum-tipped.

-Always replace spark plugs with recommended or equivalent ones.
+• Always replace spark plugs with recommended or equivalent ones.